flux-environment(7)

 INITIAL PROGRAM ENVIRONMENT

 The flux-alloc(1) interactive shell and the flux-batch(1) batch script are examples of Flux initial programs.
-Flux does not set many environment variables for the initial program.
-In fact, the following are actively unset to avoid confusion when they are set by the enclosing instance:
+Flux deliberately avoids setting many environment variables for the initial program to ensure consistency and predictability across all methods of launching a Flux instance.

 BATCH_NNODES=$(flux resource list -n -o {nnodes})